eggheadio-projects/build-an-app-with-the-AWS-cloud-development-kit-notes/26-destroy-an-aws-cdk-stack.md

 The only thing that won't get deleted is the `s3` `LogoBucket` which you can delete manually.

-👍 And if you want to redeploy the app again in the future (assuming you didn't delete the code!), just run `cdk deploy` and your app will be live again.
+👍 And if you want to redeploy the app again in the future (assuming you didn't delete the code on your computer!), just run `cdk deploy` and your app will be live again.